IM Bouldering League

 Each participant's handicap is used to determine their weekly points.

 Handicaps are based on our gym's Hueco (V-scale) grades.
 Each participant's handicap is established based on their V-max grade.
-The V-max is the hardest grade you can regularly complete in a single session, even if it takes a couple tries.
+The V-max is the hardest grade you can regularly complete in a single session on our wall, even if it takes a couple tries.
+Emphasis on "our wall".
+Not at the gym down the road and not on the Kilter board.
 This is not necessarily the hardest grade you onsight (climb first-try w/o previous knowledge) and is certainly not the route you projected for 3 weeks and finally sent with a fair bit of desperation, with a good night's sleep, having skipped lunch, on a low-gravity day, after meticulously brushing each hold, and warming up to the point of maximum skin friction.
 The V-max IS the route that might take you a couple tries if it's difficult to visualize or contains a hold-type or route style that doesn't play to your strength.

 Routes and Ratings

-In order to maintain a full wall of climbs for non-league climbers, boulder problems may occasionally remain on the wall longer than 2 weeks.
+* In order to maintain a full wall of climbs for non-league climbers, boulder problems will likely remain on the wall longer than 1 week.
 However, it will only be eligible for league points while it has a league tag.

 Scoring Points